ZeldaFan0225/AI_Horde_Discord/README.md

 YOU DO NOT HAVE PERMISSION TO USE THIS BOT COMMERCIALLLY OR USE THIS CODE IN FORM OF A PUBLIC DISCORD BOT WHICH CAN BE INVITED BY ANY DISCORD USER
 YOU HAVE PERMISSION TO USE THIS BOT IN YOUR OWN DISCORD SERVER THROUGH A BOT ACCOUNT WHICH IS SET TO PRIVATE

-You can support me and my projects on [Ko-Fi](https://ko-fi.com/slashbot)

 ## Features

 This package includes the code for a discord bot which interacts with the stable horde api.